-There are important policies in place for Extra Long Staple (ELS) or Pima cotton as well.
-The 2018 Farm Bill continued the ELS cotton loan program as well as a competitiveness provision to ensure U.S. Pima cotton remains competitive in international markets.
-The balance between the upland and Pima programs is important to ensure that acreage is planted in response to market signals.
+There are important policies in place for ELS or Pima cotton.
+The 2018 Farm Bill continued the ELS cotton loan program as well as a provision to ensure U.S. Pima cotton remains competitive in international markets.
+The balance between the upland and Pima programs is important to ensure that acreage is planted in response to market signals instead of support levels.